Dick Mann: 1950s

-In the summer of 1954 he started touring as an amateur with professional Al Gunter.
+In the summer of 1954, Mann started touring as an amateur with professional Al Gunter.
 Mann turned expert in 1955, and finished seventh on a Harley-Davidson in his first Grand National race, the Daytona 200.
 At this time, the race was held on the Daytona Beach Road Course.
 He slowly made a name for himself in his first three years, and he finished in the top ten in the season points for the first time in 1957.
 Mann had a second-place finish at the Daytona 200 and Laconia in 1958.
 He had his first national victory at the Peoria, Illinois Tourist Trophy (TT) in 1959.
 He finished second in points in that year.

 1960s

-In 1963 Mann won his first AMA Grand National title.
+In 1963, Mann won his first AMA Grand National title.
 He had five podium finishes.
 He clinched the title by winning on September 21 Ascot Park in Gardena, California.

 Mann continued to win races and place high in the points standings before his next title eight years later.
 He also helped pioneer motocross during that time, and raced in several motocross races in the 1960s and early 1970s.
 He represented the United States in the Transatlantic Trophy match race series.
 The series faced little-known American racers against Great Britain's well-known pavement riders.